 What's in vaccines?

 Vaccines contain small amounts of either the whole disease germ (virus or bacteria) or parts of the disease germ.
-These components (also called “antigens”) can be considered the active ingredients in vaccines because they are what cause our immune system to develop protection.
+These components (also called “antigens”) can be considered the active ingredients in vaccines because they are what cause our immune system to generate a response.
+Examples are the measles virus and pertussis (whooping cough) bacteria.

 What are some of the other ingredients in vaccines?